RLAlab/rlalab.github.io/content/tour/index.md

               brightness: 0.55
           position: right
           color: '#666'
-      - title: Take a look at what we’re working on…
+      - title: Take a look at what we do…
         content: #Take a look at what we’re working on…
         align: right
         background: